Understanding agentic AI: A future-ready guide for HR leaders

 Maintaining trust and engagement

-Embracing a human-centric agentic future
+Embracing a human-centric future with AI agents

 Agentic AI has the potential to transform HR and payroll – not just by improving efficiency, but by enabling new strategies and operating models.
 But to realise these benefits, organisations must balance innovation with ethical governance and people-first design.